K-polystability of Fano 4-folds with large Lefschetz defect: Abstract

 \section{Abstract}

-In this paper we study K-stability on smooth complex Fano 4-folds having large Lefschetz defect, that is greater or equal then 3, with a special focus on the case of Lefschetz defect 3.
-In particular, we determine whether these Fano 4-folds are K-polystable or not, and show that there are 5 families (out of 19) of K-polystable smooth Fano 4-folds with Lefschetz defect 3.
+In this paper, we investigate K-polystability on smooth complex Fano 4-folds with Lefschetz defect at least 2, focusing on the case of Lefschetz defect 3 and on Casagrande-Druel Fano 4-folds with Lefschetz defect 2.
+We show that exactly 5 of the 19 families of Fano 4-folds with Lefschetz defect 3 are K-polystable.
+Moreover, among 175 families of Casagrande-Druel Fano 4-folds with Lefschetz defect 2, we prove that 5 are K-polystable, while 132 are K-unstable.